-For securitisation exposures held in the trading books, the Group applies the Standardised Approach to determine the regulatory capital charge related to banking book securitisation exposures.
+For securitisation exposures held in the banking books, the Group applies the Standardised Approach related to banking book exposures to determine the credit risk capital charge.

 9.2.2 Governance

 The governance of securitisation activities is overseen by the Board and Executive Committees, and managed in accordance with the credit risk and market risk frameworks.